 Why?
 Because the attack surface of a mobile app is so vast and diverse, usually mobile app security falls behind features needed in the app.

-Security professionals know that the best approach to mobile security is a layered mobile defense that comprehensively covers the multiple areas that are susceptible to attack.
+The best approach to mobile security is a layered mobile defense that comprehensively covers the multiple areas that are susceptible to attack.
 While Scotiabank’s breach was discovered “where they stored their code,” the same information is already out in the wild in every public app published without in-app security features.

-- Your mobile app operates on public devices (known as zero trust environments).
+- Your mobile app operates on public devices (known as zero-trust environments).
 This means that developers don’t control the device nor the connections the app uses.

 Recommendations for Mobile App Developers